 Your onboarding period will start with a welcome letter to a new employee.
 This email will cover some nuts and bolts information and give them important details about their upcoming first day.

-Don’t feel the need to cover everything (rest assured, there will be time for that later), and instead give them information they need immediately:
+Don’t feel the need to cover everything (rest assured, there will be time for that later), and instead give them the information they need immediately:

 - Confirm their job title and start date: Make sure you’re on the same page